marktennenhouse/html-games/README.md

 2. Configure piano input (or skip to use keyboard)
    - Choose Note or Chord mode
    - Select which notes/chords control up and down
+   - (Optional) Ensure the Piano Skill Tracker API is reachable if you want performance logs
 3. Adjust game speed if desired
 4. Click "Start Game"
 5. Use UP/DOWN arrows or your configured piano input to control the bird